cicoyle/cicoyle.github.io/README.md

 ## Welcome to Cassandra Coyle's Website

-I am a Cloud Engineer at Charles Schwab.
+I am a Go Backend Engineer at Hashicorp.
 I am eager to refine my skills and better the software I work with on a daily basis to better enable automated process orchestration.

 Use this [link](https://github.com/cicoyle) to view my repositories as I continue to learn and improve upon my skills.